EarthObservationSimulator/orbitpy-revised/Style Guide.md

 - Use Google style docstrings.  https://www.sphinx-doc.org/en/master/usage/extensions/napoleon.html.
 The following configuration option in the `conf.py` enables Sphinx to parse Google style dosctrings:  `napoleon_google_docstring = True`

 - All OrbitPy objects (classes) intended for use by external users must support initialization and serialization using Python dictionaries.
-This means that these classes should provide methods to be instantiated with dictionary inputs and to export their state or data back into a dictionary format.
+Each class should provide `from_dict(...)` and `to_dict(...)` methods to allow instantiation from dictionary inputs and export their state or data back into a dictionary format.

+- All enum values should be in capital letters and formatted with underscores, e.g., `GREGORIAN_DATE`.